 An easy recipe that will always be successful.

 The key to it is the fresh whole chicken.
-Get a free range one, get it with the skin, get it organic if you like - increase the cooking time for the organic one.
+Get a free range one, get it with the skin, get it organic if you like, but increase the cooking time for the organic one.

-A Sunday roast prepared at the very last minute, improvised with "something in the fridge" - a wheel of soft cheese, Boursin.
-This cheese is made up with ingredients that flavour the meal - garlic, herbs and cream, salt, pepper and soft cheese.
+A Sunday roast prepared at the very last minute, improvised with "something in the fridge"-a wheel of soft cheese, Boursin.
+This cheese is made up with ingredients that flavour the meal—garlic, herbs and cream, salt, pepper, and soft cheese.
 What more can one wish for on a simple roast chicken?
-Subtle enough to serve it with sides, yet tasty enough to eat by itself.
+It's subtle enough to serve it with sides, yet tasty enough to eat by itself.

 I served this delicious chicken with a mushroom gravy, tartiflette, some roasted caulilini and a salad.
 It worked well, as I placed the chicken in the preheated oven, and then calculated the timing to place the potatoes and caulilini at the right times.